FAQ

 A little nervousness is natural!
 Our guides provide a thorough safety briefing and lots of hands-on training at the start of every tour to ensure you feel confident and comfortable with the equipment before climbing.

 • Comfort with Equipment: Children must be comfortable using climbing gear with clear instruction from our guides.
-This includes using a hand ascender, foot loop, and harness.

 We recommend discussing the experience with your child beforehand to ensure they feel excited and ready to participate.
 If you’re unsure whether your child is a good fit, feel free to contact us for guidance!